particle-iot/particle-windows-sdk/README.md

 - Invoke functions on devices
 - Publish events and subscribe to events coming from devices

 All cloud operations take place asynchronously and return a *System.Threading.Tasks.Task* allowing you to build beautiful responsive apps for your Particle products and projects.
-Windows Cloud SDK is implemented as an open-source .NET Portable Class Library.
+Windows Cloud SDK is implemented as an open-source .NET Standard Class Library.
 See [Installation](#installation) section for more details.
-It works well for both C# and VB projects.

 ## Beta notice